-Most of our pupils will arrive at Easthorpe with Special Educational Needs and are supported appropriately by small class sizes (usually no more than 6 pupils per class), class room support, mentoring, counselling, access to ICT, and other specialist staff and resources.
-Specialist provision such as our own company Therapeutic practitioners, 1:1 programmes built into their timetables which can cover a vast number of areas of the Social, emotional and mental health issues we come across including anger management and counselling are available when required by the professionals involved with individual pupils.
+Most of our pupils have Special Educational Needs detailed in an EHCP

+They are supported appropriately by small class sizes (usually no more than 6 pupils per class), classroom support, mentoring, counselling, access to IT, and other specialist staff and resources.

+Specialist provision such as our own company Therapeutic practitioners, 1:1 programmes built into their timetables which can cover a vast number of areas of the Social, emotional and mental health issues we come across including anger management and counselling are available when required and considered by the professionals involved with individual pupils.

-- Each subject planned is underpinned by the clear objectives from the National Curriculum objectives or the guidelines which govern individual accredited courses at a level which is most appropriate for the individual student.
+- Each subject planned is underpinned by the clear objectives from the school curriculum objectives or the guidelines which govern individual accredited courses at a level which is most appropriate for the individual student.
 The planning is based on the development of knowledge and skills.
 Key cross-curricula areas such as Literacy, Numeracy and the use of ICT are embedded in all subject areas. - The pupils arrive at school with varying amounts of information about their previous school life and progress.
-On entering Easthorpe all pupils are tested and placed in appropriate learning groups for their ability and their needs.
-The tests include maths, reading age, spelling age, multiple intelligence testing and learning style inventory.
-These tests are put together with observations, communication with parents, carers, social workers and if possible previous schools and or tutors. - After initial assessment, pupil's progress is monitored on a Half-Term basis using, amongst other assessment tools, teacher assessment (both formal and informal) and the accredited exam material.
-Reports on pupil progress are distributed each term, with a final end of year report in July. - All subject teachers use Key Performance Indicators to track the exact learning objecting that each pupil is working at in each subject area.
+Over transition into school all pupils have comprehensive assessment around their presentation, prior knowledge and skills and placed in appropriate learning groups for their ability and their needs.
+Teachers mostly use highly personalised and carefully undertaken observations rather than a formal testing route.
+However, for some pupils more formal assessment is used tests include maths, reading age, spelling age, multiple intelligence testing and learning style inventory.
+These tests are put together with observations, communication with parents, carers, social workers and if possible previous schools and or tutors.

+- After initial assessment, pupil's progress is monitored on a Half-Term basis using, amongst other assessment tools, teacher assessment (both formal and informal) and the accredited exam material.
+Reports on pupil progress are distributed each term, with a final end of year report in July. - All teachers of pupils in years 1 9 use Key Performance Indicators to track the exact learning objecting that each pupil is working at in each subject area.
 This may be different for different subjects or even within different concepts within one subject.
 This very detailed understanding of exactly where the pupil has gained knowledge and understanding informs the teaching and learning in future lessons - The KPI are analyses to gauge the level each individual is working.
 Pupils are tracked using KPI to measure progress across the curriculum.
 (See Assessment Policy)